How do I Read a Summary of Benefits and Coverage?

 - Plan name

-- Coverage period (may differ from calendar year)
+- Coverage period (this isn’t always the calendar year)

 - Plan type (HMO, PPO, EPO, POS, etc.)